 The first aiders can also guide you on how to keep a casualty alive before they arrive at the scene.
 The person involved in the emergency might be your business partner or employee.
 This might not be possible for a landline because the emergency may not be in the vicinity of the phone.

 Some smartphones and watches can automatically dial 911 when they notice a sudden temperature or acceleration from the user of the phone.

 19. Mobile Device Management

 Everything that has benefits also has drawbacks.
-Someone might steal your phone and one major thing you could do to avoid mistakes due to employees negligence that is to ensure Mobile Device Management (MDM).
+Someone might steal your phone and one major thing you could do to avoid mistakes due to employees negligence is to ensure Mobile Device Management (MDM).